• Home

 by Dannelle

 The majority of teenagers today struggle with low self-confidence levels due to a diverse range of factors like changing bodies, peer pressure, and success in academics and/or sports.
-It is wrong to blame the tweens for their low self-confidence as the teenagers of today are confronted with many tough issues that include how they look, their behavior in public, their performance in school, and who they choose as friends.
-Talking to Tweens about Self Confidence If you notice that your tween’s self-confidence is going downhill then, as a parent, you should help your child to be as successful as possible especially when it boils down to self-confidence.
+It is wrong to blame the tweens for their low self-confidence, as the teenagers of today are confronted with many tough issues that include how they look, their behavior in public, their performance in school, and who they choose as friends.
+Talking to Tweens about Self Confidence If you notice that your tween’s self confidence is going downhill, then, as a parent, you should help your child to be as successful as possible, especially when it boils down to self-confidence.
 Every parent wants his child to grow into a confident and responsible adult who will excel in all departments of life.
 But that is easier said than done.
-Many tweens struggle hard to get accepted - by themselves and by the society in which he lives.
-Parents do play a vital role in talking to tweens about building self-confidence. … [Read more...]
+Many tweens struggle hard to get accepted - by themselves and by the society in which they live.
+Parents do play a vital role in talking to tweens about building … [Read more...]

 Filed Under: Educational, Parenting Tagged With: parenting, talking to tweens